KziLesa/KziLesa/README.md

 ## About Me

 I'm a freshly graduated Data Scientist, passionate about applying AI and machine learning to real-world domains and witnessing how these technologies evolve.
-My expertise spans regression and classification models, as well as large language models (LLMs).
+My expertise spans regression and classification models, as well LLMs.
 I am always eager to learn and contribute, bringing a curious mindset and a desire to make an impact.

-Outside of data science, I enjoy a wide range of sports — from basketball, badminton, tennis, and rock climbing, to chess.
-I also love to challenge myself by training my memory.
+Outside of data science, I enjoy a variety of sports and activities — from basketball, inline skating, and rock climbing to chess, darts, and bowling.
+I usually prefer being actively involved rather than just watching.
+I'm also into cooking !

+**Personal projects:**

 **Contact:**
 ✉️ binkewin@gmail.com